Dot.: Production

 The series was announced in February 2014, when American entertainment company The Jim Henson Company secured the rights to Randi Zuckerberg first book Dot. as they would develop the book into a television series with The Jim Henson Company's CEO & president Lisa Henson alongside author Randi Zuckerberg would serve as executive producers on the upcoming series.

 One year later in November 2015, Canadian broadcasting network CBC greenlighted the animated series called Dot. based on Randi Zuckerberg's book of the same name from American entertainment company The Jim Henson Company with Toronto-based animation production studio Industrial Brothers joined in the series as co-producer and would handle animation services for the series whilst American entertainment company The Jim Henson Company would handle global distribution rights to the series.

 The first season, consisting of 52 episodes, was broadcast on October 22, 2016.
-A second season was ordered on January 26, 2018, which consisted 26 episodes.
+A second season was ordered on January 26, 2018, which consisted of 26 episodes.